mikeydiamonds/macOS-AI/README.md

 Feel free to open an issue on this GitHub repository if you encounter any problems not covered in this guide.

-And above all, have fun with local AI and automation!
+### And above all, have fun with local AI and automation!

+Happy coding! 🚀